fizalihsan/fizalihsan.github.io/source/technology/python.md

 * Semi-compiled to byte-code, executed by interpreter
 * Type is associated with objects, not variables - dynamically typed?
 * Python runtimes:Cython, Jython, IronPython, PyPy
-* PEP 8: Python Enhancement Proposal #8
+* PEP 8: Python Enhancement Proposal No. 8

 # Data types